 This email sign-off can go a long way toward eliciting a positive response.
 At the very least, “All the best” can also leave the recipient with a sense that you are being genuine in your correspondence.

 While variants of the breezy “Thanks” and standard “Thank you” are no strangers to the ends of email, “Thanks in advance” can seem a counterintuitive choice.

 “Thanks in advance” is a longer phrase.
 It’s also more formal—some have called the phrase “too presumptuous”.
 However, when it comes to getting replies to your email, “thanks in advance” is also remarkably effective.

-In 2017, email app Boomerang analyzed the email sign offs in over 350,000 email threads.
+In 2017, the email app Boomerang analyzed the email sign-offs in over 350,000 email threads.
 Their surprising results?
 Despite its popularity, “Best” performed, well, worst.
 And “Thanks in advance” surprised everyone, pulling ahead of the pack—it “correlat[ed] with the highest response rates.”

 “Thanking someone in advance when you are soliciting advice or require some sort of action will always encourage a positive response,” says Judith.
 “Of course, you would replace that with something more apropos if there is really nothing to thank the recipient for.”

 When you want to keep it professional with just the barest warm touch, “Best regards” can be your best choice, says Judith.
 She says “Best regards” is “commonly used in business communications,” and the popular email sign-off adds a hint of formality without veering into stuffiness or pretension.